 "The new rule advances the integration of healthcare for individuals with substance use disorders while maintaining critical privacy and confidentiality protections.
-Under the original Part 2, a federally assisted substance use disorder program may only disclose patient identifying information with the individual's written consent, as part of a court order, or under a few limited exceptions.
-Health care providers, with patients' consent, will be able to more easily conduct such activities as quality improvement, claims management, patient safety, training, and program integrity efforts."
+Under Part 2, a federally assisted substance use disorder program may only disclose patient identifying information with the individual's written consent, as part of a court order, or under a few limited exceptions.
+Health care providers, with patients' consent, will be able to more easily conduct such activities as quality improvement, claims management, patient safety, training, and program integrity efforts.

+"Coordinated care is a vital piece of President Trump's vision for a patient-centric healthcare system, and regulatory reform is a key step toward promoting more coordinated care," said HHS Deputy Secretary Eric Hargan.
 "As part of our Regulatory Sprint to Coordinated Care, these changes are just the beginning of a comprehensive agenda for reforming regulations that govern the delivery and financing of American healthcare, with the ultimate goal of better care, and better health, at a lower cost."

-"The adoption of this rule means Americans will be better able to receive integrated and coordinated care in the treatment of their substance use disorders," said HHS Assistant Secretary for Mental Health and Substance Use Elinore McCance-Katz, MD, PhD, the head of SAMHSA.
+"The adoption of this rule means Americans will be better able to receive integrated and coordinated care in the treatment of their substance use disorders," said HHS Assistant Secretary for Mental Health and Substance Use Elinore F. McCance-Katz, MD, PhD, the head of SAMHSA.
 "We are grateful to the individuals and organizations that contributed their input to the rule-making process.
 This is great news for our nation's families and communities."